If you enjoy this article, please do me a solid and send it along to the veterans you know, and if you don’t know any, to a couple of friends.

 When the six flight crew members arrived at the airplane, I had my wired headset (no Bluetooth, kids) plugged in, the large trailered generator fired up, and electrical power supplied to the plane.
 In winter, I had to remove sixteen engine intake and exhaust plugs and clear them to the side.
 This nearly doubled the get-ready time.

 When the last crew member was aboard, I closed and locked the hatch.
 Seconds later the pilot would ask for clearance to fire the explosive cartridges and I would give it to him.
-Take one minute and watch the clouds of smoke during a B52 emergency start here.
+Take 1:19 and watch a B52 emergency start and takeoff here.

 Once the pilot had an engine started, its generator would come on line.
 When enough of the plane’s engines were producing all the onboard power the pilot wanted, he’d tell me “Ground, disconnect external power.”
 “Roger, disconnecting external power,” I’d say as I pulled the ten-pound plug, heaved the massive extension cord on top of the mobile generator, and closed and latched the access door.
 At this point the pilot usually comes on the intercom and says, “Ground, disconnect headset.”